CleanUp-app/CleanUp/README.md

 # CleanUp
-An app that allow a user to deal with his cleaners for his aribnb
+An app that allow a user to deal with his cleaners for his airbnb